 We strongly recommend you contact your local plumber to arrange an inspection of your property and to receive a quote for your property’s individual cost of connection to the STED scheme.

 Why is a STED scheme and not an Infill Sewerage system proposed for Bruce Rock?

-Areas for infill sewerage projects are determined by the State Government in consultation with the Water Corporation and the Department of Health.
-The projects are prioritised based primarily on public health and environmental considerations.
+Areas for infill sewerage projects are determined by the State Government in consultation with Water Corporation and Department of Health.
+The projects are prioritised based on public health and environmental considerations.

 STED schemes are appropriate for locations where standard sewerage treatment and disposal schemes are likely to be uneconomical and where the failure of leach drains in an existing household septic system can result in environmental and health issues.
 STED schemes are suitable for towns of up to approximately 500 lots.